-Do you already have a significant number of customers from a certain country?
+Do you already have a significant number of customers or visitors from a certain country?

-Even though your content is currently untranslated, are you currently making significant or consistent sales in a certain country?
-If so, then you’ve already got a good foothold, and the likelihood is that translating your content would boost that exponentially.
+Although your content is currently untranslated, are you making significant or consistent sales in a certain country?
+If so, then you’ve already got a good foothold, and the likelihood is that translating your content could boost that even further.

-Another thing to look at, as well as your sales, is your visitor numbers.
-You can use an analytics tool to identify the countries that your website visitors are coming from.
-You might be attracting visitors but failing to convert them.
-Translation could be the key to turning those visitors into customers.
+Also look at your website visitor numbers.
+You can use Google Analytics or a similar tool to identify the countries that your website visitors are coming from.
+You might find that you’re attracting visitors but failing to convert them, and translation could help you turn those visitors into customers.

-For any countries that look like likely candidates, it’s important to do your research before diving in.
+For any countries you’ve identified as likely candidates, it’s important to do some thorough market research before diving in.
 Check out your competitors and get some solid data to back up your choice before committing.

 What’s your budget?

 There’s no getting around the fact that quality translation is an investment, and some languages will be more expensive to translate into than others.
-There’s no point cutting corners, and it’s better to get your content translated well into fewer languages, than poorly and cheaply translated into multiple.
+And with translation, it’s better to get your content translated well into fewer languages, than poorly and cheaply translated into multiple.

 Bear in mind that languages that use different writing systems or run from right to left will be more complicated, and therefore have a higher price tag.

-When it comes to deciding which languages to translate your content into, make sure you take your time, and do your research.
-Once you’ve made your decision, commit to it, and you’ll soon start to see it pay off.
+In short, when it comes to deciding which languages to translate your content into, make sure you take your time and do your research.
+Once you’ve made your decision, commit to it and you’ll soon start to reap the rewards.